swiftlang/swift-evolution/proposals/0239-operator-designated-types.md

 The implementation for this is already in-tree, and is enabled as such:

 - `-Xfrontend -enable-operator-designated-types`: enables parsing the extended operator declarations
-- `-Xfrontend -solver-enable-operator-designated-types`: enables having the constraint solver make use of the declarations, but only when `-swift-version 5` is also specified
+- `-Xfrontend -solver-enable-operator-designated-types`: enables having the constraint solver make use of the declarations

 The current implementation has been tested across 25 test cases that were known to be slow and/or result in the type checker giving up after expending substantial effort attempting to type check the expression.